andanteproject/shared-query-builder/README.md

 ```

 - 👍🏻 No extra join statements executed when there is no need for them;
-- 👍🏻 We can discover if the Query Builder is handling Building entities too and then apply our filtering logic;
+- 👍🏻 We can discover if the Query Builder is handling an Entity and then apply our business logic;
-- 👍🏻 We are not guessing for entity aliases;
+- 👍🏻 We are not guessing entity aliases;
-- 👍🏻 Our filter class is only responsible of filtering;
+- 👍🏻 Our filter class is only responsible for filtering;
 - 👍🏻 There can be multiple filter class handling different criteria on the same entity without having duplicated join
   statements;
-- The world is an happier place 💁.
+- The world is a happier place 💁.

+Give us a ⭐️ if your world is now a happier place too! 💃🏻

 Built with love ❤️ by [AndanteProject](https://github.com/andanteproject) team.